 ACLS continues to be the leading private institution supporting scholars in the humanities and related social sciences at the doctoral and postdoctoral levels.
 Fellows and grantees in all programs are selected by committees of scholars appointed for this purpose.
 (See What is peer review?)

-In the 2014-15 competition year, ACLS made awards totaling over $16 million to nearly 350 scholars selected from over 3,500 applications.
+In the 2015-16 competition year, ACLS awarded over $18 million to more than 300 scholars across a variety of humanistic disciplines.
 Fellowships and grants were offered in 12 programs; program descriptions are available for information purposes here.

 Applicants who are not US citizens or are based at institutions outside the US should see the information we provide international applicants here.

 With the exception of the Public Fellows program, an individual may apply to as many fellowship and grant programs as are suitable.
 However, not more than one ACLS or ACLS-joint award may normally be accepted in any one competition year.